 Quick Service locations are indicated on the park maps (both print and online) for park locations, on the resort maps for resort locations, on the Disney Springs app for Disney Springs location.

 On the My Disney Experience app, go to the park (or other location) map, selected the “Dining” filter, and you’ll see the map populated with little fork and knife symbols.
 Click on the symbols for more information about that dining location.
 One helpful feature is that restaurants that are not open are not marked by the fork and knife symbol.
-For example, during the pandemic, Casey’s Corner is closed.
-On the map, you can see the name of the location, but since it is not clickable, you know it’s not open.

 Do I need a reservation for a Quick Service restaurant?